 After some time you may need to invest in some cones and mini-goals to make the training more fun and boost morale.

 You can check my post on soccer training equipment for kids on this website to find the best cones, mini-goals, and balls.

 You may now realize that developing soccer skills, speed, and agility are the requirements to become a good soccer player.

-The following are the skills and the drills required and I also link it to the posts within this website.
+The following are the skills and the drills required and I also link them to the posts on this website.

 - 5 Basic Kids Soccer Drills – Excel In Ball Control

 - 10 Incredibly Simple Soccer Drills For Toddlers